Azure/azure-sdk-for-python/sdk/ai/azure-ai-projects/README.md

 <!-- END SNIPPET -->

 Azure blob storage can be used as a message attachment.
-In this case `VectorStoreDataSource` have to be used as a data source:
+In this case, use `VectorStoreDataSource` as a data source:

 <!-- SNIPPET:sample_agents_code_interpreter_attachment_enterprise_search.upload_file_and_create_message_with_code_interpreter -->